Diglettss/Flashcards/planning/project_plan.md

 According to an article from [The Washington Post](https://www.washingtonpost.com/lifestyle/2019/04/15/many-students-dont-know-how-study-heres-how-parents-can-help/), there are many students in high school & college who don't know how to study; they either lack good study habits/skills, or rely on strategies that don't work.

 *Description*
-- The purpose of this project is to provide a simple learning tool that is completely free to use, while helping to provide one of the best methods of studying: information retrieval.
+The purpose of this project is to provide a simple learning tool that is completely free to use, while helping to provide one of the best methods of studying: information retrieval.

+Information retrieval, as described by [Cornell University](https://lsc.cornell.edu/how-to-study/studying-for-and-taking-exams/effective-study-strategies/), means to actively recall information from memory: an effective practice for long-term learning.
+It's considered one of the best methods of study because it helps identify what someone does or doesn't understand.

 This project will help users practice their information retrieval by making the user take their time in recalling the information before flipping a card over.
 Users will be able to sign up, create a profile, & create sets of digital flashcards based on any subject they choose.
 The flashcards can be then reviewed based on the mode the user chooses.
 The website will be searchable by anyone for other sets of flashcards or other user profiles.

 ## User Roles and Personas